An algebra for covariant observers in de Sitter space: Algebra for covariant observers

 For brevity in subsequent sections, we denote this accessible proper time interval as

 where $F_{-1+2}$ and $G_{-1+2}$ are functions of the relative group parameters $\phi_{-1+2}$ and $s_{-1+2}$, as defined in \eqref{eq:geodesic-seen-part}.

-\section{Algebra for Covariant Observers}
+\section{Algebra for covariant observers}

+We now impose the second-order gravitational constraints associated with the full de Sitter isometry group $SO(1,2)$ and implement the notion of a covariant observer introduced in the Introduction.
+The purpose of this section is to provide an explicit algebraic realization of a single covariant observer and to construct the corresponding gauge-invariant observable algebra.

-We now promote the de Sitter isometry group $SO(1,2)$ to a gauge group, in accordance with the gravitational constraints.
-This section introduces the concept of covariant observer, whose classical degrees of freedom transform covariantly under $SO(1,2)$ and, upon quantization, provide a quantum reference frame.
-We construct the observer's algebra by proposing that, at a given state of the observer, it can access all QFT degrees of freedom within its associated static patch, as motivated by the timelike tube theorem.
-Crucially, the algebra also incorporates the degrees of freedom of other observers that enter this patch, following the classical causal criteria derived in Section~\ref{sec:classical}.
+Classically, the observer is characterized by a timelike geodesic transforming covariantly under $SO(1,2)$.
+Upon quantization, its degrees of freedom furnish a quantum reference frame for the isometry group.
+A simple dynamical model realizing the covariant observer, in which the geodesic naturally exhibits quantum fluctuations, will be introduced later in this section.
+At a given quantum state of the observer, we postulate that the accessible algebra is generated by all quantum field degrees of freedom contained within the associated static patch, as motivated by the timelike tube theorem.
+Consistent with the principle that other observers are treated as part of the matter system, the algebra also includes the degrees of freedom of any other observers entering the patch, according to the classical causal criteria derived in \ref{sec:classical}.
 Imposing the gravitational constraints then yields a gauge-invariant subalgebra, which takes the form of an "averaged" modular crossed product.
 This algebra admits a faithful normal trace and is therefore type \Rmnum{2}.
 This section follows a method similar to ref.~\cite{Kirklin:2024gyl}.

+Before constructing the algebra, let us recall the perturbative status of the gravitational constraints relevant for the present work.
+In the $G_N\to 0$ theory around a fixed de Sitter background, the ordinary linearized diffeomorphism constraints are first-order constraints acting on the graviton perturbation.
+We assume that these constraints, together with possible matter gauge constraints, have already been implemented in defining the perturbative QFT algebra $\A_{\rm QFT}$, which is built from observables invariant under linearized diffeomorphisms, as can be achieved by dressing methods \cite{Donnelly:2015hta,Donnelly:2016rvo,Giddings:2018umg,Giddings:2022hba,Giddings:2025xym,Giddings:2025bkp,Francois:2024rdm,Francois:2025shu,Francois:2025lqn}.

+Background Killing fields have a different status.
+Since they leave the background invariant, the bulk contribution of the corresponding linearized constraint vanishes; equivalently, the integrated constraint reduces to a boundary term, which is absent in spatially closed de Sitter space.
+The first non-trivial generator associated with such a symmetry therefore appears at second order.
+The linearization stability conditions then requires the finite set of charges, one for each independent de Sitter Killing field, to vanish.
+It is these second-order Killing constraints, rather than arbitrary second-order diffeomorphism constraints, that will be imposed below.
+For a detailed discussion, see Ref. \cite{DeVuyst:2024grw}.